-Homework at OSSMA is set consistently with the aim of complementing what is taught in lessons.
+Homework at OSSMA is set consistently with the aim of complimenting what is taught in lessons.
+Each year group has a bespoke homework timetable to assist their classroom learning at home.
 Through directed learning tasks that are proven to promote knowledge retention and boost the progress of students over time, we aim to make homework more relevant to the key knowledge our students need to master their subjects, whilst making progress independently beyond the classroom.

-Research carried out by the EEF (Education Endowment Fund) and educational researchers like John Hattie show that where homework is specifically linked to the learning that takes place in the classroom and then studied at home, an additional 5 months of progress per student can be made.
+Research carried out by the EEF (Education Endowment Fund) and educational researchers like John Hattie shows that where homework is specifically linked to the learning that takes place in the classroom and then studied at home, an additional five months of progress per student can be made.